Motorists advised of possible delays during Carrick roadworks

 and on Freeview 262 or Freely 565

-U3105 North Street, Carrickfergus: A road closure, which is required to facilitate Northern Ireland Water works, is operating from Lancasterian Street to Castle Street.
+North Street: A road closure, which is required to facilitate Northern Ireland Water works, is operating from Lancasterian Street to Castle Street.
 The road closure, which commenced on January 6, is operating continuously until 4pm on January 31.

 A diversion is operating and delays of up to five minutes are expected.
 An alternative route is via Albert Road, Marine Highway and Castle Street.

-A0002 Larne Road, Carrickfergus: A lane closure is to operate continuously from Fort Road to 200m east of Fort Road between 9.30am on January 20 to 4.30pm on January 24.
-The lane closure is required to facilitate minor sewer improvements.
-Traffic control is to operate and delays of between five minutes and 15 minutes are expected.
+Larne Road: A lane closure is to operate from 20m from the junction with Larne Road to 50m from the junction with Larne Road between 9.30am and 4.30pm on January 27.

+The lane closure is required to facilitate a new gas connection.
+Traffic control is to operate during the Phoenix Energy works and delays of up to five minutes are expected.